iot-lab/iot-lab-radio/README.rst

 -------------------------------

 It is based on `RIOT OS <https://riot-os.org/>`_ and used the `GNRC network stack <https://riot-os.org/api/group__net__gnrc.html>`_ to send 802.15.4 packets.
-You can find the source code in the :file:`iotlabradio/riot/radio-characterization/main.c`.
+You can find the source code `here <https://github.com/iot-lab/iot-lab-radio/blob/master/iotlabradio/riot/radio-characterization/main.c>`_.

 When a node sends packets the firmware builds each packet with a fixed header of 16 bytes as follows: